 Saffron in the kitchen

 Because of its world-renowned exotic flavor and aroma, saffron will always be a staple ingredient that sits in the deepest part of the pantry in many kitchens all over the world.
-Not that it is pushed back there to be forgotten, but it is there to prolong its shelf life away from the sunlight.
+Not that it is pushed back there to be forgotten, but it is there to prolong its shelf life.
 Saffron contains essential chemical elements like crocin (which gives the eggyolk-yellow color), picrocin (which gives the spicy flavor) and safranal (which gives the hay-like aroma).
-These three elements work together to make saffron an exotic condiment that blends well with other herbs and spices and makes any dish a gustatory delight.
+These three elements harmonize to make saffron an exotic condiment that blends well with other herbs and spices and makes any dish a gustatory delight.

-Derived from the crocus blossoms, Saffron gives a pleasantly strong sweet smell and flavor that just a pinch of it would suffice to make a dish special.
-Saffron is precious, indeed, because it ranks as one of the most expensive spices in the world.
-It takes around 200 saffron blossoms or 600 stigmas (threads) to make just a gram of spice and around 150,000 blossoms or 450,000 stigmas to make a kilo.
-Harvesting saffron threads is a meticulous job because they are manually picked ever so carefully.
-Now you understand why Saffron the Spice is mighty priceless.
+Derived from the crocus blossoms, Saffron gives a pleasantly strong sweet smell and flavor and just a pinch of it would be sufficient to make a dish special.
+Saffron is precious indeed, because it ranks as one of the most expensive spices in the world.
+It takes around 200 saffron blossoms or 600 stigmas (threads) to make just a gram of spice and around 150.000 blossoms or 450.000 stigmas to make a kilogram.
+Harvesting saffron threads is a meticulous job, because they are manually picked ever so carefully.
+Now you can understand why Saffron as spice is mighty priceless.
 But in the long run, since a pinch of coupé saffron powder or three saffron threads is enough, and with careful use, it is all really going to be worth your money.

-To extract flavor and the natural yellow colorant from saffron, just soak a teaspoon of threads in three teaspoons of hot but not boiling liquid--be it oil, water, milk, alcohol or broth—letting it stand for two hours to overnight, or for 24 hours, if you want to maximize it.
-That is the ideal process to get the best essence of saffron.
-For a quick fix, though, you can soak one teaspoon of threads in five teaspoons of liquid for about twenty minutes, after which you can mash the threads to form a paste.
+To extract flavor and the natural yellow colorant from saffron, just soak a teaspoon of threads in three teaspoons of hot but not boiling liquid–be it oil, water, milk, alcohol or broth—, let it stand for two hours up to overnight or for 24 hours, if you want to maximize its properties.
+This is the ideal process to gain the best essence of saffron.
+For a quick fix though, you can soak one teaspoon of threads in five teaspoons of liquid for about twenty minutes.
+After that you can mash the threads to form a paste.
 Or you can make your own powdered condiment.
 Simply throw in enough threads in a heavy skillet heated over low fire.
-Toast slowly, careful not to burn them, and then grind the threads into powder.
+Toast it slowly, be careful not to burn them and then grind the threads to powder.
 As a rule, one teaspoon of threads (about 8 threads) makes ½ teaspoon of powder.

 In Central Asia, crocus plants have been planted in small pocket gardens for kitchen use.
 But it is in Kashmir, India that the best saffron is cultivated on a large scale for commercial distribution.
-Indian cuisine features saffron: as an ingredient of spice blends like garam masala; in rice-meat dishes such as the biryani and its variants, and pulao, a "jeweled rice dish" prepared for banquets and weddings; in desserts such as kesari bhath, which is prepared during festivals; in sweets such as kufil, gulab jamun and double ka meetha; and in an Indian drink called saffron lassi, which is prepared for religious ceremonies.
+Indian cuisine features saffron: as an ingredient of spice blends like garam masala; in rice-meat dishes such as the biryani and its variants and pulao, a “jeweled rice dish” prepared for banquets and weddings; in desserts such as kesari bhath, which is prepared during festivals; in sweets such as kufil, gulab jamun and double ka meetha; and in an Indian drink called saffron lassi, which is prepared for religious ceremonies.
 Saffron is also blended with pistachio and cardamom to flavor ice cream.
 China has also shown evidences of early use of saffron in food, medicine and religious rituals.
-In China, saffron is known as "the red flower of Tibet" because it is through Tibet that crocus flowers were brought to Shanghai.
+In China, saffron is known as “the red flower of Tibet”, because the crocus flowers were brought to Shanghai via Tibet.